-The WOMEN in Enginering Division is seeking papers for the 2014 ASEE annual conference in Seattle, Washington.
+The WOMEN in Enginering Division will soon be seeking papers for the 2015 ASEE annual conference in Seattle, Washington.
 Click here to see the call for papers.
 Stay tuned for more details about WIED's activities or click here for the conference website!

 WIED's Strategic Plan is official and was passed at the 2011 June Business meeting in.
 See more details here.